enthought/mayavi/mayavi/_sources/mlab_running_scripts.txt

     In [1]: %run my_script

-You need to start IPython_ with the `-wthread` option (when installed with `EPD`_, the `pylab` start-menu link does this for you).
+You need to start IPython_ with the `-wthread` option, that became `--gui=wx` in the recent IPython versions (when installed with `EPD`_, the `pylab` start-menu link does this for you).
 In this environment, the plotting commands are interactive: they have an immediate effect on the figure, alleviating the need to use the